-Term Definitio Source Rights(Continued) 3.
+Term Definition Source Rights(Continued) 3.
 Userrights: Rights for the use of land and resources that can be defined by local custom, mutual agreements, or prescribed by other entities holding access P&C 2013 rights.
-UNRefugees & Migrants, GlobalCompactforSafe, 4.
-Demonstrable rights: Indigenous peoples, local communities and users may have Orderly and Regular informal or customary rights in land that are not registered or recognized by the government or national laws.
-Demonstrable rights are distinguished from spurious Migration, 2018 claims by direct engagement with local communities, so they have adequate World Bank Operational opportunities to justify their claims, and are best ascertained through participatory mapping with the involvement of neighbouring communities.
-Policy 4.10 From FSC Principles & Criteria Risk assessment A systematic process of identifying and evaluating the potential risks that may be involved in a projected activity or undertaking.
-Adapted from ILO, A 5 step guide for employers, workers and their representatives on It enables a weighing up of whether enough precautions are in place or whether more should be done to prevent harm to those at risk, including workers and members of the public. conducting workplace risk assessments, 2014 Scheme Smallholder Farmers, landowners or their delegates that do not have the: Enforceable decision-making power on the operation of the land and production practices; and/or Freedom to choose how they utilize their lands, type of crops to plant, and how they manage them (whether and how they organize, manage and finance the land).
+UNRefugees&Migrants, GlobalCompactforSafe, 4.
+Demonstrable rights: Indigenous peoples, local communities and users may have informal or customary rights in land that are not registered or recognized by the government or national laws.
+Demonstrable rights are distinguished from spurious Orderly and Regular Migration ,2018 claims by direct engagement with local communities, so they have adequate opportunities to justify their claims, and are best ascertained through participatory mapping with the involvement of neighbouring communities.
+World Bank Operational Policy 4.10 Risk assessment A systematic process of identifying and evaluating the potential risks that may be involved in a projected activity or undertaking.
+From FSC Principles & Criteria Adapted from ILO, A 5 step guide for employers, workers It enables a weighing up of whether enough precautions are in place or whether more should be done to prevent harm to those at risk, including workers and members of the public. and their representatives on conducting workplace risk SchemeSmallholder Farmers, landowners or their delegates that do not have the: Enforceable decision-making power on the operation of the land and production practices; and/or assessments, 2014 SHIG Freedom to choose how they utilize their lands, type of crops to plant, and how they manage them (whether and how they organize, manage and finance the land).
 (See also smallholder and Independent Smallholder).
-SHIG

-Term Definitio Source Significant pollutant Chemical or biological substances which have a substantial adverse impact on water, air or land quality including POME, sewage, and other wastewater, sediment, fertiliser, pesticides, fuels and oil, air pollutants, as guided by national regulations and international standards.
+Term Definition Source Significant pollutant Chemical or biological substances which have a substantial adverse impact on water, air or land quality including POME, sewage, and other wastewater, sediment, fertiliser, pesticides, fuels and oil, air pollutants, as guided by national regulations and international standards.
 P&C Review 2018 Site A single functional unit of an organization or a combination of units situated at one locality, which is geographically distinct from other units.
-RSPO 2017 SCCS Standard
+RSPO 2017 SCCS Standard Smallholder Farmers growing oil palm, sometimes along with subsistence production of other crops, where the family provides the majority of labour and the farm provides the principal source of income and where the planted area of oil palm is usually below 50 ha insize.
+P&C 2013 Scheme Smallholder: Farmers, landowners or their delegates that do not have the: Enforceable decision-making power on the operation of the land and production practices; and/or Freedom to choose how they utilize their lands, type of crops to plant, and how they manage them (whether and how they organize, manage and finance the land).
+SHIG Independent Smallholder: All smallholder farmers that are not considered to be Scheme Smallholders [see definition for Scheme Smallholders] are considered Independent Smallholder farmers.
+SHIG